 Turning Cookies Off

-You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies (learn how here).
+You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies (learn how here) or notify you each time a cookie is tendered, permitting you to accept or decline cookies on an individual basis.
 Doing so however will likely limit the functionality of our and a large proportion of the world’s websites as cookies are a standard part of most modern websites.

 If you have any questions/comments about privacy, please contact me.